Lens: A Knowledge-Guided Foundation Model for Network Traffic: Expeiment

-Extensive experiments are carried out to evaluate the performance of the proposed \Lens~ on both traffic understanding and traffic generation tasks across six different datasets.
-First, we elaborate on experimental settings, including data preparation, metrics, implementation details, and downstream tasks.
-Then we compare our \Lens~ with some competitive baselines in both traffic understanding and traffic generation.
-Finally, we do ablation studies to further investigate the impact of main components on model performance.
+Extensive experiments are carried out to evaluate the performance of \Lens~on both network traffic classification and generation tasks across 6 different datasets.
+First, we elaborate on the implementation details and experimental settings, including datasets, baselines, and evaluation metrics.
+Then, in Section~\ref{sec:classification} and ~\ref{sec:extensibility}, we compare our \Lens~with competitive baselines on 12 classification tasks and demonstrate its extensibility to new classes.
+Afterwards, in Section~\ref{sec:generation}, we showcase \Lens~'s traffic generation capabilities and simulation results in fuzzing tests.
+Finally, we conduct ablation studies to further investigate the impact of the main components on model performance in Section~\ref{sec:ablation}.